Syllabus for CSC121

 TEXT

-Exploring C++: The Adventure Begins, James, OER, 2nd Edition, June '23 (or later) release
+Volume I of Exploring C++: The Adventure Begins, James, OER, 2nd Edition, July '24 (or later) release

 TECHNOLOGY